IBM/sms-analysis-with-wks/README.md

 ![](doc/source/images/architecture.png)

+1. A model is created in Watson Knowledge Studio using corpus and type files.
 1. The user provides the client with an SMS message to be analyzed.
-2. The client sends the SMS to Watson NLU for analysis, specifying which machine learning WKS model to use.
+1. The client sends the SMS to Watson NLU for analysis
+1. Watson NLU loads the WKS model.
-3. Watson NLU extracts the domain specific entities and returns the results to the client.
+1. Watson Knowledge Studio extracts domain specific entities and sends the results back to Watson NLU.
-4. The client renders the results to the user.
+1. Watson NLU returns the results to the client and the user.

 ### How does Watson Knowledge Studio work?